ktomk/pipelines/README.md

     $ composer global remove ktomk/pipelines

+Take a look at [Composer from getcomposer.org](COMPOSER)
+\[COMPOSER], a *Dependency Manager for PHP*.
+Pipelines has support for composer based installations, which might include upstream patches.

 #### Install with Phive

-Perhaps the most easy way to install when phive is available and your PHP version has the Yaml extension configured:
+Perhaps the most easy way to install when *phive* is available:

     $ phive install pipelines

+Even if your PHP version does not have the Yaml extension this should work out of the box.
+If you use *composer* and you're a PHP aficionado, dig into *phive* for your systems and workflow.

+Take a look at [Phive from Phar.io](PHARIO) \[PHARIO], the *PHAR Installation and Verification Environment (PHIVE)*.
+Pipelines has full support for phar.io/phar based installations which includes support for the **phive** utility including upstream patches.

 #### Install from Source